pasadena-python-lab/pylab-classes/installation_guide.md

 https://www.anaconda.com/download/

 ### Advanced Installation

+**Command Line**

+When learning Python you'll probably come across many references to the Command Line.
+What is it?
+How do you use it?

+The answers to many of these questions can be found [here](http://lifehacker.com/5633909/who-needs-a-mouse-learn-to-use-the-command-line-for-almost-anything).
+On Mac or Linux you're already set with Terminal or bash.
+Many versions of Windows come with Powershell, but you can also download it [here.](https://www.microsoft.com/en-us/download/details.aspx?id=42554)

 **Windows**
 Windows requires you to install Python, which can be confusing if you're new to programming.
 Below are a few guides to help you through the process: